wnameless/aws-price-list-api/README.md

 ```

 ### Logging Level
-All API request is backend by okhttp library, we need to set a logging level to intercepte the log, otherwise nothing will show up even there is an exception happened.
+All API request is backend by okhttp library, we need to set a logging level to intercept the log, otherwise nothing will show up even there is an exception happened.
 ```java
 // Log nothing
 PriceListApi.INSTANCE.setLoggingLevel(Level.NONE);